April 8, 2021

 Velocity is also a fundamental metric for retailers, who must allocate precious shelf space by considering how products will move off the shelf.
 In this case, velocity is used as a lens to curate the right mix of products for a given category.
 For example, some more innovative, take-a-chance products have a slower velocity, so retailers often carefully balance these products with some reliable heavy hitters.
 Therefore, offering your velocity is a main input for buyers to determine if you fit in the assortment.
 Some will even have a minimum velocity you’ll need to meet to qualify for the store.

 Another reason brands don’t fully strategize around velocity is that it takes a fair amount of data savvy, especially if you’re looking to derive more meaningful insights.
-That’s why our product team at Crisp has been working on Velocity Dashboards to make this analysis more accessible (more on that later).
+That’s why Crisp has Velocity Dashboards to make this analysis more accessible (more on that later).

 Building a velocity-driven growth plan